Skip to main content

 Corrosion & Connectors

-Oxidation at antenna or jumper connections slowly degrades impedance matching, creating loss and reflections that reduce what the receiver can hear.
+Oxidation at antenna or jumper connections degrades impedance matching, increasing loss and reflections over time.

 photographic Wind ice and vibration on antenna feed lineAntennas shift Mounts flex Ice loads change electrical length-2